← Back to 後漢書

 使 [] []觿觿

 In 136 CE he became grand commandant.
 He kept a clean line: no private letters from local officials.
 Everyone he appointed was a respected elder of the realm.
 Wang Gong despised eunuch power and demanded their expulsion in blunt memorials.
 The eunuchs struck back with false charges; Shun ordered Wang Gong to answer under oath at once.
-Note [1]: Li Gu, serving Liang Shang, wrote that the morning order for Wang Gong to clear himself was ominous.
+[One] Former clerk Li Gu at that time was staff supervisor to Grand General Liang Shang, and thereupon submitted a note to Shang saying: 'This morning I heard that the Grand Commandant Lord Wang [lacuna] was ordered to verify himself; I have not yet examined how deep or shallow the affair is.
 Li Gu praised Wang Gong's austerity and learning, said his uprightness had made him enemies, and warned that honest men everywhere were horrified.
 The three dukes mirror the Three Stars; they should not be dragged into court like common suspects.

 31